Heat Map in Power BI

 Change Power BI Heatmap Color

-To change the Power BI heat map color, click on the Advanced option.
+Click on the Advanced option to change the Power BI heat map color.
 It will open the following window.
-If you are interested in two colors, then select the Minimum color and maximum color.
+If you are interested in two colors, select the Minimum and maximum colors.

 We check-marked the Diverging option.
 Next, we selected some random colors as the minimum, Center, and Maximum values.